Administrative Policies and Regulations

 In both practice and policy, Santa Clara University adheres to the requirements of the Americans with Disabilities Act of 1990, as amended 2008 (ADAAA); Sections 504 and 508 of the Rehabilitation Act of 1973, as amended; and all other federal and state laws and regulations prohibiting discrimination on the basis of disability.

-The University is committed to providing individuals with disabilities, including (but not limited to) those with learning disabilities, ADHD, chronic health conditions, traumatic brain injuries, hearing impairments, physical disabilities, psychological disorders, visual impairments, and other health impairments, equal access to the academic courses, programs, activities, services, and employment opportunities, and strives in its policies and practices to provide for the full participation of individuals with disabilities in all aspects of University life.
+The University is committed to providing disabled individuals, including (but not limited to) those with medical, physical, psychological, attention deficit, and learning disabilities, equal access to the academic courses, programs, activities, services, and employment opportunities, and strives in its policies and practices to provide for the full participation of disabled individuals in all aspects of University life.

 For information concerning policies and procedures for students with disabilities, see the Office of Accessible Education (OAE) website (https://www.scu.edu/oae).
-Students with disabilities who are registered with the OAE office may be qualified to receive accommodations, auxiliary aids, or services based on supporting documentation.
-To register with OAE, students should contact the Director of OAE at 408-554-4109 or by email at email@example.com.
+Disabled students who are registered with the OAE office may be qualified to receive accommodations based on supporting documentation.
+To register with OAE, students should contact the office at 408-554-4109 or by email at firstname.lastname@example.org.

-Faculty and staff should contact Human Resources to request employee disability-related accommodations, auxiliary aids, or services.
+Faculty and staff should contact Human Resources to request employee disability-related accommodations, auxiliary aids, and/or services.
 For more information, please see the Human Resources website (https://www.scu.edu/hr/).

 Student Conduct Code